Skip to content

 Door County Leave No Trace 7 Principles

-Headed to Door County to explore the lake, the shoreline, the woods, or the culture?
-You’ll want to review these timeless tenets of good land stewardship and travel etiquette before venturing out.
-From being mindful of your personal impact on nature spaces to embracing an overall ethos of “leave it better,” the Door County Leave No Trace 7 Principles should always be on your mind when you explore the outdoors.
+Be mindful of your personal impact on nature spaces and embrace an ethos of “leave it better”.
+The Door County Leave No Trace 7 Principles should always be on your mind when you explore the outdoors.

 When you are prepared with your own resources, you and your group are more likely to have a good time and ensure that Door County’s natural beauty is protected forever.